alainw68/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 sudo nano 00-installer-config.yaml
 ~~~

-- Just copy and modify the contents with your data below, then paste it back in:
+- Just copy and modify the contents with your data below, then paste it back in and save with CTRL + x:

 ~~~
 network: